-Over the course of the next few months, they relaunched the site various times, but nobody seemed to notice.
-One of the launches occurred at SXSW, but they only ended up getting 2 customers – co-founder Chesky being one of them.
+Over the course of the next few months, they relaunched the site multiple times, but nobody seemed to notice.
+One of the launches occurred at tech conference SXSW, but they only ended up getting 2 customers – co-founder Chesky being one of them.

-The team was repeatedly rejected by investors.
+The team, to make matters even worse, was repeatedly rejected by investors.
 On top of that, they had amassed close to $40,000 in credit card debt.
-Fueled by their desire to restore their one weekend magic of the initial conference, they decided to keep going.
+Fueled by their desire to restore their one-weekend magic of the initial conference, they decided to keep going.

-To get some press coverage, the team started to contact niche bloggers that would be willing to write about their startup.
+To get some press coverage, they started to contact niche bloggers that would be willing to write about their startup.
 This snowballed into even greater exposure and the founders ended up being interviewed by national news networks such as NBC and CBS.

-While the press mentions gave Air Bed & Breakfast a boost, its effects were only short-term.
-To continue taking advantage of the political climate, the team decided to do what any sane travel platform founder would do: sell cereal.
+While the press mentions gave Air Bed & Breakfast a boost, its effects were only short-lived.
+To continue taking advantage of the political climate, the team decided to do what any sane travel platform founder would do: sell cereals.

 Chesky and Gebbia utilized their design expertise to create fictitious cereals named Obama O’s and Capn’n McCain’s.
-They convinced a student at UC Berkeley to print 500 units of these boxes and, again, sent them to bloggers willing to advertise the boxes.
+They convinced a student at UC Berkeley to print 500 units of these boxes and, again, sent them to bloggers willing to advertise them.